Page Contributor(s): Bruce Hamilton, La Quinta, CA, USA; Stacy Topping, Tacoma, WA, USA

 Ride 10.8 miles gaining 3,606’ to elevation 11,657 at 5.4% average grade.

-The pass is not really marked, although there is a brass plate commemorating the Pass namesake, Paul Guanella, at the road’s high point.
-Note that the north (Grant side) of the pass is closed from 4-15-14 to 10-31-15 according the sign we encountered along the southern ascent (photo).
+The pass is marked with a summit sign (but not altitude) and there is a brass plate commemorating the Pass namesake, Paul Guanella, at the road’s high point.
+Note that the north (Grant side) of the pass is closed from 4-15-14 to 10-31-15 according to the sign we encountered along the southern ascent (photo).
 Once open, the 46 miles Georgetown to Grant out and back should be a superb ride/climb (46 miles / 6,463’ climbing) - Map.
 We would appreciate a report for anyone who does, or has done, the out-and-back.

 This is a beautiful climb that is well worth the effort if you are anywhere in the area.
 It would also be worth a trip just to visit Georgetown (stay overnight if you can) and climb the pass.
 Georgetown was established in 1859 in relation to the Pikes Peak gold rush.
 The town has a population of 1,034 is at elevation 8,530’ and has several blocks of restored and well maintained vintage century-plus mining-era buildings and is quite charming (see video of town).
 For those out of area, there is some lodging in Georgetown itself and Idaho Springs is only 12 miles east on Interstate 70.